-An Advocate may accept instructions from any person or body detailed in the appendix hereto and in terms of the Direct Access Rules and Standard Terms of Instruction as they may be updated by the faculty from time to time.
+- 1. An Advocate may accept direct access instructions from persons named in the Schedule hereto. - 2.
+Any Advocate accepting direct access instructions does so subject to the terms of paragraphs 8.2 and 8.3 of the Guide to Professional Conduct of Advocates and the Standard Terms of Instruction as they may be updated by the Faculty from time to time.